 New Spectrophotometric and Electrochemical Enzyme Biosystem Based on Laccase and Ionic Liquid for the Detection of Glyphosate in Biological Samples

-Galai S*, Omar S, HajKacem S, Aladnani A, Rosatella A, Antonia PLR, Fernandez FJH, Afonso C5, Diouani MF -
+Galai S, HajKacem S, Aladnani A, Rosatella A, de Los Rios AP, Fernandez FJH, Omar S, Afonso C, Diouani MF -

 Wildfire-Related Health Impacts: Quantitative Analysis of Respiratory, Cardiovascular and Psychological Outcomes